addie-p/Team20-Project/team/reports/carol-ding.md

 Task: Updated the problem.md file with project idea/problem.
 Details: Summarized the "problem" and described how we were going to solve this using our web application.
 Link to Commit: [Commit on Problem](https://github.com/addie-p/Team20-Project/commit/d8c865aae7c3abdd87580c7bb51bd8a8d1eee5d6)

+October 21, 2024
+Task: created the reports file for myself
+Details: Under the reports drop down, I made a new a file and named it carol-ding.md Link to Commit: